CGNS/cgns.github.io/_sources/standard/MLL/CGNS_MLL_general.rst.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 The CGNS library defines character arrays which map the typedefs above to character strings.
 These are global arrays dimensioned to the size of each list of typedefs.
-To retrieve a character string representation of a typedef, use the typedef value as an index to the appropiate character array.
+To retrieve a character string representation of a typedef, use the typedef value as an index to the appropriate character array.
 For example, to retrieve the string ``"Meter"`` for the ``LengthUnits_t Meter`` typedef, use ``LengthUnitsName[Meter]``.
 Functions are available to retrieve these names without the need for direct global data access.
 These functions also do bounds checking on the input, and if out of range, will return the string ``"<invalid>"``.